What's Wheel Offset - Quick Guide (2023)

 Wheel offset (ET or IS) is the measure of the span between the bolting face of the hub and the centerline of a wheel.
 It is usually measured in millimeters and stamped in the back of most rims.
-If the hub is flushed with the centerline you have a Zero offset.
-If the hub is closer to the face of the rim it's Positive, and if it is closer to the back of the wheel, it's Negative.
+If the wheel's mounting surface is flushed with the centerline you have a Zero offset.
+If the hub mounting surface is closer to the face of the rim it's Positive, and if it is closer to the back of the wheel, it's Negative.

-Let’s break down the explanation on how to calculate the offset by parts with the help of the following chart:
+Let's answer the question of what is wheel offset and break down the description on how to calculate the offset by parts with the help of the following chart:

 As you can see, the exact middle of the width of the rim (between the tire bead seat) is the Center Line.